mwcremer/dnd-bx/combined.md

 The referee usually makes a morale checkfor monsters under two conditions:

-1.When one side of the encounter first loses a member due to death.
+1. When one side of the encounter first loses a member due to death.
-2.When half the monsters are either killed or otherwise incapacitated.
+2. When half the monsters are either killed or otherwise incapacitated.

 If a monster makes two successful morale checks in an encounter, it will fight until killed.